Atejadadiaz/ECE228-MURA-CNN/notebooks/README.md

 ## Files

-- `Project_Code.ipynb`: Main notebook that includes the complete training and evaluation pipeline.
+- `ECE228_Project.ipynb`: Main notebook that includes the complete training and evaluation pipeline.
 It uses the modules from the `src/` folder and generates training curves and evaluation metrics.

 ## How to Use